ChristoffBo/homeassistant/jarvis_jnr/README.md

 Jarvis will reply back into the Jarvis app feed with a formatted card.

 🧠 Notes
 This is an alpha build.
-Modules and configuration may change.
+Modules and configuration will change.
 Keep your tokens, URLs, and API keys private.